open-crosspost/open-crosspost-proxy-service/packages/sdk/README.md

 # @crosspost/sdk

-SDK for interacting with the Crosspost API.
+SDK for interacting with the [Crosspost API](./../../README.md).

+This package is designed to be used with [near-sign-verify](https://github.com/elliotBraem/near-sign-verify) for authenticating requests via a wallet or keypair.

 ## Installation